Skip to main content

 You can instead choose to send emails from the CRM using your own domain.
 This is the recommended way to send an email from the CRM.
 Sending from your own domain will help avoid emails going into Customers Junk/Spam folders as well as giving your emails a more professional look.

-Verifying your domain will also mean that links in your emails sent through the CRM will have your own personal link branding, appearing as your domain in the URL rather than a generic SendGrid link, which will help to improve email deliverability!
+Verifying your domain will also mean that links in your emails sent through the CRM will have your own personal link branding, appearing as your domain in the URL rather than a generic SendGrid link, which can help to improve email deliverability!

 Step 1: Register the Domain